xiaoRoy/flutter-in-action/note/building-beautiful-UIs-with-flutter.md

 __`setState()`__

 Only synchronous operations should be performed in `setState()`, because otherwise the framework could rebuild the widgets before the operation finishes.

+#### Animate your app

+__Specify an animation controller__

+Animations in Flutter are encapsulated as Animation objects that contain a typed value and a status (such as forward, backward, completed, and dismissed).
+You can attach an animation object to a widget or listen for changes to the animation object.
+Based on changes to the animation object's properties, the framework can modify the way your widget appears and rebuild the widget tree.

+When creating an `AnimationController`, you must pass it a `vsync` argument.
+The `vsync` prevents animations that are offscreen from consuming unnecessary resources.
+To use your `ChatScreenState` as the `vsync`, include a `TickerProviderStateMixin` mixin in the `ChatScreenState` class definition.

+`class ChatSceenState extends State<ChatScreen> with TickerProviderStateMixin`

+ In Dart, a mixin allows a class body to be reused in multiple class hierarchies.

 __More About Widget__